mvartani76/safespacer-gateway/README.md

   "PINGTIMERTHRESH": "<Integer>"
 }
 ```
+<hostname> is the hostname for the device that is to be programmed.
+Still TBD on sending command to all devices.

 NOTE: The key values need to be exact as these are the values used in the .env file.
-They will not update if not correct.
+They will not update the algorithm if not correct but will add additional values to the .env file.

 ## Other Items
 ### Code Execution